AustralianSDAF/s1_preproc/README.md

 Unfortunately, as mentioned above, it seems to need a version of requests which needs python>=3.7 (python 3.6 is now depreciated).

 For more information on how to use EODAG, see te [API user guide overview](https://eodag.readthedocs.io/en/stable/notebooks/api_user_guide/1_overview.html).

+## Setup
+There are currently two ways to set up the program:
+1. Using the pre-made Nimbus image to set up a VM.
+See [Using the Pre-Made Image](#using-the-pre-made-image)
+2. Manually settting up the Nimbus VM.
+See [Manually setting up a NimbusVM](#manually-setting-up-a-nimbusvm)

 ## Processing tool
 ### Snappy processing